“Lost or Stolen”

 Tali stepped off her bike and pushed the kickstand down with the toe of her tennis shoe.
-She had worked hard babysitting and cleaning homes to pay for that bike and didn’t like dropping it to the ground.
+She had worked hard babysitting and cleaning houses to pay for that bike and didn’t like dropping it to the ground.
 It was a girl’s version of Ben’s bike with the same knobby tires and a front shock.
 She liked riding the back country too.

 “ Sorry Ben, had emergency.
-Here next Saturday, promise.
-Bring friends, Grandpa Jimmy.”
+Back at four, promise.
+Bring friends.
+Signed, Grandpa Jimmy.”

 Slowpoke Jold finally coasted up on his bike with Bandit.
 “So, where’s the old guy?”

 “You’ll live,” said Willy.

 “Hey guys,” said Kate.
 “I have to go to the store.
 Dad told me I had to dust furniture.”

 “I’ll go with ya and help,” said Tali.

 “Me too,” said Ben. “but got to be back here at four.”

 Douglas Home Furnishings, that’s the name of the store owned by Kate’s mom and dad.
 Her parents believe that everyone in the family should help in the business.
 This Saturday morning, it was Kate’s turn to vacuum and dust.
 Her two older brothers did the heavy work, like loading furniture into the delivery truck.

 Her parents didn’t mind if the gang came along so long as Kate finished her work.
 A little sign next to the front door read, please leave animals outside.
 For some reason, Bandit was the exception.
 Jold was sure that was because of Bandit’s telepathic abilities.
 It was obvious to Jold that he had subconsciously influenced Mr. Douglas.